 Despite that, the motors and the battery were replaced, the latter meaning the machine isn’t compatible with any collection of Mavic Mini batteries (or charging hubs) you may have, which makes an upgrade less attractive for some.
 However the new 2250mAh battery is 14g lighter, which presumably helps the new motors deliver the extra minute’s flight time.
 They can be charged via an external hub (included in the Fly More kit), or via the USB-C socket on the back of the drone.

-That socket replaces the Mini-USB socket on the old model, next to the MicroSD card slot, which nicely completements the same modern USB connector found on the bottom of the all-new controller design (well, unless you’ve got an Mavic Air 2, than is, in which case it’ll be pleasingly familiar).
+That socket replaces the Mini-USB socket on the old model, next to the MicroSD card slot, which nicely completements the same modern USB connector found on the bottom of the all-new controller design.
+(New, that is, unless you’ve got an Mavic Air 2, which came out a few months before – in which case it’ll be a pleasingly familiar design.)
 Consistency across charging connectors is very welcome, and if you do have the charging hub it, too, has USB-C. Even better than that, it has a traditional USB socket so that any remaining charge in up-to three batteries can be used as a power brick should you need it.

-Turning back to the drone, and turning it to examine the front, we see the arrival of a shiny ‘4K’ next to the lens and an additional hue-changing LED light has appeared above the gimbal for no obvious reason.
-The branding now reads ‘Mini 2’ rather than ‘Mavic Mini’, so presumably the name Mavic is on the way out.
+Turning back to the drone, and turning it to examine the front, we see the arrival of a shiny ‘4K’ next to the lens.
+Also an additional hue-changing LED light has appeared above the gimbal for no obvious reason.
+The branding now reads ‘Mini 2’ rather than ‘Mavic Mini’, so presumably the name Mavic is on the way out, or being reserved for the pricier tier.
 It’s not on the box, either.

 The arms fold with a firm feel, taking the drone from something that’ll drop into a coat pocket (140x81x57mm / 5.5/3.2/2.2in) into a machine with a 213mm/8.4in diagonal – which seems even bigger when the motors come on and the propellors spin out to their full length via centripetal force.
 In practice, this is pretty small and the lack of weight further reduces the drone’s stability in comparison with larger machines, but this is relative, and all but cancelled out by the top-notch 3-axis gimbal as far as your recordings are concerned.